BSData/argatoria/README.md

 ## Important ##

-Army composition rules work properly only when you set a "Cost Limits" when creating a rooster!
+Army composition rules work properly ONLY when you set a "Cost Limits" when creating a rooster!

 ## I found a bug / I'd do something differently ##